 They’ve sponsored your visa, and to leave the company would indeed jeopardize your right to stay in the country.

-Even if you maintain the job you have, you will be limited in what other working activities you can take.
+Even if you maintain your job, you will be limited in what other working activities you can take.

 Your employment and work will have to be legally limited to that company.